tejas7535/storybookM3/.github/ISSUE_TEMPLATE/2-feature-request.md

+---
+name: Feature Request
+about: Suggest a feature for the frontend-schaeffler Monorepository and its packages
+title: ''
+labels: type:feature
+assignees: ''
+---

 <!-- ⚠️**Please fill out the below sections carefully!
 This helps us triaging and understanding the issue.**⚠️ -->

 # Feature Request